 How do I create a Bitcoin/Ethereum/crypto address?

 In order to create a crypto wallet address, you’ll of course first need a wallet.
 But don’t just choose any wallet.
 You’ll be entrusting the security of your private keys to the wallet you choose, so do your homework and only use a trusted wallet provider like BitPay, or a reputable crypto exchange like Kraken or Coinbase.
-Review our Bitcoin wallet guide to help choose the right option for you.

 How do I find my wallet address?